 Preexisting damage will be noted on the bill of lading by our representative at time of pickup.
 In the unlikely event that damage occurs during shipment, it will be noted by our representative on the bill of lading at time of delivery.

 We recommend that you do not leave any personal belongings in the vehicle.
 Items may shift during transit and damage the vehicle's interior.
-Best Auto Movers is not liable for any damage caused to or by loose items during transit.
+8 Brothers is not liable for any damage caused to or by loose items during transit.
 Additional contents may block the driver's view when loading your vehicle, and they may add additional weight to the vehicle.
 Damage or loss of items left in your vehicle is not covered by our insurance.

 If you decide to ship personal items inside your vehicle, the total weight of these items must not exceed 50 pounds.
 Personal items must be kept in the trunk or back seats below the window line.
 Extra charges will apply for the shipment of any personal items exceeding 50 pounds.
 Note that if extra items put the carrier over its total weight restrictions, expensive fines may result.